 In the early 1900s, people just didn’t care that they sweat.
 Deodorant wasn’t a thing.
 Then a woman named Edna Murphey hired a marketing agency to help sell an antiperspirant doctors were using to keep their hands from sweating during surgery.
 The ads targeted women, and stated that sweating was an “embarrassing medical ailment in need of a remedy.”

 The ads worked, but sales eventually stalled, so the company (called Odorono — get it?) launched another campaign that was more aggressive.
 They touted ladies underarms as super sexy, and effectively said, “if you want to keep a man, you’d better not smell.”

-Let me say this (as I sense an involuntary offended reaction happening in your stomach right now): I do not wish to take anything away from Rosa Parks or diminish her contribution to history or the civil rights movement.
+Let me say this (as I sense an involuntary reaction to “cancel” me happening in mass right now): I do not wish to take anything away from Rosa Parks or diminish her contribution to history or the civil rights movement.
 That said… have you ever heard of Claudette Colvin?

 Simply put, she Rosa Parks-ed before Rosa Parks.

 Claudette got arrested for not giving up her seat on a bus to a white man.
 According to Author Phil Hoose, she actually “challenged the law in court… [and] overturned bus segregation laws in Montgomery and Alabama.”

 After her arrest, Claudette became pregnant.
 Civil rights leaders at the forefront of the movement didn’t think that was the “symbol” they wanted.